-I have directly started my previous businesses without much planning and thinking.
+I have directly started my previous business without any business plan.

-And I was constantly nagging I am not getting success in business?
+And I was constantly nagging I am not getting success in the business?

-When starting a business you must have clear picture, goals, and purpose which is challenging parts of any business.
+While starting your own business you must know the business plan definition, business plan format, a clear picture, goals, and purpose which are challenging parts of any business.

 “If you failed to plan, you definitely planned to fail”.